-Upon completion of the B.U.S. degree, students will develop:
+Upon completion of the B.U.S. degree, students will:

 - Evaluate rhetorical situations and produce writing, research, and presentations according to discipline-specific and stakeholder-specific needs

-- Use professional voice, tone, evidence, illustrations, media,
+- Use professional voice, tone, evidence, illustrations, and media

-- Adjust to conventions of usage, specialized vocabulary, format, documentation used within selected fields of study
+- Adjust to conventions of usage, specialized vocabulary, format, and documentation used within selected fields of study

 - Understand the interactions between reading, critical thinking, writing and public presentation in their selected fields of study

-- Review work-in-progress, understanding the need for continuous revisions that focus on polishing grammar, syntax, punctuation
+- Review work-in-progress, understanding the need for continuous revisions that focus on polishing grammar, syntax, and punctuation

 - Communicate effectively to general and specialized audiences through well-structured oral presentations that contain a clear central message and make appropriate reference to information or analysis that significantly supports the presentation